oac-tree/oac-tree-gui/doc/overview.rst

 The vertical blue tab bar on the left allows switching between three main views:

-1. The *Explore* view is intended to quickly browse existing sequencer procedures on disk.
+1. The *Explore* view is intended to browse existing sequencer procedures on disk.
-2. The *Compose* view allows modify existing procedures or assemble new ones by defining instruction tree and variables.
+2. The *Compose* view allows modifying existing procedures or assembling new ones by defining an instruction tree and variables.
-3. The *Run* view is intended for running sequencer procedure.
+3. The *Run* view is intended for running the sequencer procedure.

 Explorer view
 -------------

-An explorer view allows quickly browsing procedures on disk and checking their composition.
+An explorer view allows browsing procedures on disk and checking their composition.
 It consists of 3 main widgets, as marked in *Figure 2* with green bullets:

 .. image:: screenshots/overview-explorer-details.png
   :width: 960

 1. The file browser on the left for navigating the filesystem on your computer.
-2. The XML viewer with XML representation of selected sequencer procedure.
+2. The XML viewer on the right with the XML representation of selected sequencer procedure.
 3. The procedure list at the bottom with currently opened procedures.

 The possible workflow in the explorer view could be as follows:
 The user browses directories and finds the procedure he wants to edit or execute.
 By using the *Import Selected* button located on the toolbar of the file browser, or by simply double-clicking on a file name, the procedure can be imported into the program's memory and will appear in the procedure list.

 At the program start-up, this list contains already one single empty *Untitled* procedure.
 There can be multiple procedures simultaneously opened/edited in the program.
+The user will be able to edit these procedures in the `Composer` view.

 Please note, that the GUI never modifies files with sequencer procedures used for import, unless it is explicitly asked to export the result of the work.